telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 Notifications allow configuring multiple templates.
 Each template is used together with its corresponding [notification type](#notification-types)&mdash;either build-in or custom.
 If you define a custom template for a built-in notification type, you are no longer able to use the corresponding built-in template, but you are still able to use the shorthand show methods, as demonstrated below.

-The example below demonstrates how to use templates.
+The following example demonstrates how to use templates.

 ###### Example